optimizely/csharp-sdk/OptimizelySDK.DemoApp/README.md

 This example App simulates an online retailer testing the effects of sorting products by price vs name.

-Using the instructions below, you can run the app locally and mimic bucketing website visitors by selecting a users from "Select Visitor" page.
+Using the instructions below, you can run the app locally and mimic bucketing website visitors by selecting a user from "Select Visitor" page.
 For example, the user ID “Mike” would simulate a unique visitor and a specific variation would be selected for that unique visitor.
 The variation that is given to a specific unique visitor, such as "Mike", will be deterministic.
 This means as long as the experiment conditions remain the same, Mike will always get the same variation.

 ### Deploying and Running the App